rahmaAlmamari/SP_Trigger_Challenge_TeamAmaniMathlaRahma/README.md

 For example, suppose if have a situation that there is an online learning system in which a user can register in the multiple course.

+### Drawbacks of Trigger?

+1. CREATE TRIGGER must be the first statement in the batch and can apply to only one table.

+2. A trigger is created only in the current database; however, a trigger can reference objects outside the current database.

+3. If the trigger schema name is specified to qualify the trigger, qualify the table name in the same way.

+4. The same trigger action can be defined for more than one user action (for example, INSERT and UPDATE) in the same CREATE TRIGGER statement.

+5. INSTEAD OF DELETE/UPDATE triggers can't be defined on a table that has a foreign key with a cascade on DELETE/UPDATE action defined.

+6. Any SET statement can be specified inside a trigger.
+The SET option selected remains in effect during the execution of the trigger and then reverts to its former setting.